"The Beatles" album, also known as "The White Album", was released on November 22, 1968.

 46. "Revolution 1" is the first of 3 Beatles' "Revolution" songs.
 This specific version is a blues one.
 There is another version that came out as a b-side to the song "Hey Jude" and it is in the hard rock/rock and roll style.
 The third song that also appears on the white album is called "Revolution 9" and is a psychedelic-avant-garde track.

 47. "Wild Honey Pie" is one of the band's short songs.
 It stands at only 0:53 seconds.
 Paul McCartney plays and sings everything we hear in this song.
-Among other things, he plays on the harpsichord.
+Among other things, he plays the harpsichord.

 48. "Savoy Truffle" was written by George Harrison about Eric Clapton's over-fondness for chocolate.
 The title of the song and some of the lyrics come from a chocolate bar of "Mackintosh's Good News".

 49. "Revolution 9" uses the orchestral sections from the song "A Day In A Life".

-51. During the recordings of the album, "the Beatles" members created additional songs that would be used later in their solo careers.
-For example, the song "Junk" by Paul McCartney which will be released on his first solo album, and the song "Look at Me" will appear on John Lennon's first solo album and whose melody is almost identical to the song "Julia" and the song "Not Guilty" written by Harrison that will appear later in his solo career.
+51. During the recordings of the album, "The Beatles" members created additional songs that would be used later in their solo careers.
+For example, the song "Junk" by Paul McCartney which will be released on his first solo album, and the song "Look at Me" appeared on John Lennon's first solo album and whose melody is almost identical to the song "Julia" and the song "Not Guilty" written by Harrison that will appear later in his solo career.